AlfredDobradi/twitch-graph/README.md

 ## Usage

-To run, you'll need Docker, Docker Compose and Python.
+To run, you'll need Docker, Docker Compose and Python (^3.0 should be fine).
 (I might create a Docker container for the Python script, but for now it seemed moot)

 Creating and running the container using Docker Compose is pretty simple:
 ```sh